mariuskallweitmueller/es-ist-alles-eitel/(B.–––.–51) Lunar Orbiter Image Recovery Project (LOIRP), Keith Cowing, August 2008.md

 We have also shipped out additional rubber parts to redco in Nevada for refurbishing/replacement.
 One of these is easy, as it is the rubber pads on the tape reel assemblies that the tapes rest against.
 The second is not so easy, as we have to get the rubber interior surface of a seamless nylon set of belts that run the motors refurbished.
 We sent the belts off of the parts donor machines to get them refurbed first and then when we put the new stuff on, we will send the other belts to be refurbed.
 This is a major concern but doable as these belts are also critical to the proper operation of the entire servo mechanical system.

-We have also had success the past week (after Fedex ground’s inability to find our building for four days) in obtaining a lot of schematics and technical data for the FR-900 drives. [[(B.–54.–––) Ampex FR-900 Magnetbandlaufwerk, Steve Jurvetson, McMoon, Mountain View, 20.09.2008.jpg|→ (B.–57.–––) Ampex FR-900 Magnetbandlaufwerk, Steve Jurvetson, McMoon, Mountain View, 20.09.2008]]
+We have also had success the past week (after Fedex ground’s inability to find our building for four days) in obtaining a lot of schematics and technical data for the FR-900 drives. [[(B.–54.–––) 1 von 2 Ampex FR-900 Magnetbandlaufwerken, Steve Jurvetson, McMoon, MountainView, 20.09.2008.jpg|← (B.–54.–––) 1 von 2 Ampex FR-900 Magnetbandlaufwerken, Steve Jurvetson, McMoon, MountainView, 20.09.2008]]

 This came from a labyrinth of contacts that led us finally to the retired head of Ampex’s field engineering force!
 He happens to have most of the information that we need on the drives in terms of schematics, parts lists, and other details.
 We are still missing some procedures but we are much closer to having everything that we need and worst case we can get the drive completely back to specifications with what we have.
 This is truly an adventure in technoarcheology in finding this data.
 One wonders how different our civilization would be today if we had all of the documents related to the masterful feats of Greek mechanical engineering and Roman civil engineering today.
 Just think of the problems that NASA is having in recreating a 40 year old technology to return to the Moon!